srlinuxamericas/N92-evpn/README.md

 ```

 Ping is successful.
 We have now established a Layer2 EVPN connection between Client1 & Client3.

+Let's understand how this ping worked.

+When we initiated the ping from Client3, with the first ping packet an ARP was sent for the destination IP of Client1.
+Unlike a traditional VPLS, the ARP is not flooded to all devices but only sent to the PE devices discovered using EVPN Route Type 3 (RT3).

+At the same time, Leaf2 connected to Client3 learns the MAC of Client3 from the source MAC address field of the ICMP ping packet.
+Leaf2 sends an EVPN MAC-IP Route Type 2 advertisement to Leaf1 advertising Client3 MAC with Leaf2 as next-hop.

 Now let's verify the MAC-IP advertisement using EVPN Route Type 2.